Parzivail-Modding-Team/docs/content-api.md

 		// In the overheat minigame, the "primary" (blue) sector is halfway across
 		// the bar and is 10% of the bar's width wide.
 The "secondary" (gold) is 30% of the way across and is 6% of the bar's width wide.
 	    .cooling(new BlasterCoolingBypassProfile(0.5f, 0.05f, 0.3f, 0.03f))
-		// This blaster has the following attachments:
+		// This blaster supports the following attachments:
 	    .attachments(
 	        new BlasterAttachmentBuilder()
 				// A long barrel attachment that reduces spread, on layer 1.
 On the model, the visual part is called long_barrel, and it uses the base texture.